-- less than 3-storeys in height above ground floor level with no occupied basements - with internal travel distances of less than 30 metres - with no abnormal hazards or substantial quantities of controlled products, and - of floor area less than 300 square metres - constructed of traditional, or lightweight timber frame.
+- with no abnormal hazards or substantial quantities of controlled products, and - of floor area less than 300 square metres - constructed of traditional, or lightweight timber frame.

-21) What are medium risk premises?
+22) What are medium risk premises?

 FireQual specify that medium risk premises may include, but are not limited to: